 Are Fasteners Reusable?

 screws1 Fasteners Inc DenverAs you plan a project, you may be asking yourself, “Are fasteners reusable?”
-If so, here are helpful tips from Fasteners, Inc. in Denver on how to determine if a fastener can be reused or not.
+If so, here are helpful tips on how to determine if a fastener can be reused or not.
 It is always better to know ahead of time whether your fasteners are suitable to be used again or if a new set is required.
 Using compromised fasteners on any project will inevitably cause premature degradation, and the workmanship will be compromised.
 Read on to determine are fasteners reusable or not.

 Fastener Drive Damage